End-to-end Temporal Action Detection with Transformer: TadTR

-To mitigate this issue, we propose to regress the actionness of a detection with hindsight.
-We employ an actionness regression head that extracts context \textit{aligned} with the interval of a predicted segment and predicts an actionness score upon it.
-Given the encoder feature sequence $X_E$ and a predicted segment $\hat{s}_i$ by the decoder, we first apply temporal RoIAlign~\cite{he2017mask} upon $X_E$ to obtain the aligned features $X_{s_i}\in\R^{T_R \times C}$ within the interval defined by $s_i$ from $X_E$.
+To mitigate this issue, we employ an actionness regression head that extracts context aligned with the interval of a predicted segment and predicts an actionness score upon it.
+Given the encoder feature sequence $\boldsymbol{X}_E$ and a predicted segment $\hat{s}_i$ by the decoder, we first apply temporal RoIAlign~\cite{he2017mask} upon $\boldsymbol{X}_E$ to obtain the aligned features $\boldsymbol{X}_{s_i}\in\R^{T_R \times C}$ within the interval defined by $s_i$ from $\boldsymbol{X}_E$.
 Here, $T_R$ is the number of bins for RoIAlign.
-As pointed out in previous works~\cite{zhao2017temporal,chao2018rethinking,dai2017temporal}, the context information outside the segment is useful for assessing whether a segment is complete.
-Therefore, we slightly expand the segment by a factor of $\epsilon$ when applying RoIAlign.
+To include a certain amount of context information around the boundaries, we slightly expand the segment by a factor of $\epsilon$ when applying RoIAlign.
 The expanded segment can be expressed as $(\hat{t}_i, \epsilon \hat{d}_i)$.
 Then, a feed-forward network is used to predict the actionness score $\hat{g_i}$ from the aligned feature. $\hat{g_i}$ is supervised by the maximal IoU $g_i$ (intersection over union) between $s_i$ and all ground truth actions.
-In this way, the prediction with the highest IoU is expected to be ranked first among all predictions.
+In this way, the detector is enforced to be more sensitive to local features in order to differentiate between different segments.

-One may argue that the actionness regression head makes TadTR a two-stage detector.
-In fact, TadTR is significantly different from traditional two-stage methods.
-First, TadTR can already produce complete action detections without actionness regression.
-The actionness regression head is simply for more reliable confidence scores.
-In contrast, a two-stage detector is unable to make complete predictions without the second stage.
-Second, TadTR produces very sparse action predictions.
-It does require a preliminary stage to evaluate dense candidates as two-stage methods do.
-Therefore it requires low computation cost.